-Selling, general and administrative expenses decreased \$2.8 million to \$3.0 million in 1999 from \$5.8 million in 1998.
-This decrease was primarily due to the adoption of the EPCO Agreement in July 1998 in conjunction with the Company's initial public offering ("IPO") which fixed reimbursable selling, general, and administrative expenses at \$1.0 million per month.
+Selling, general and administrative expenses decreased \$2.9 million to \$3.0 million in 1999 from \$5.9 million in 1998.
+This decrease was primarily due to the adoption of the EPCO Agreement in July 1998 in conjunction with the Company's initial public offering ("IPO") which fixed reimbursable selling, general, and administrative expenses at an initial amount of \$1.0 million per month.